Penn State will open play Friday at noon in search of its first tourney title since 1996

 During her tenure at Notre Dame, Washington coached five All-Americans and had seven players that were drafted into the WNBA.
 Washington, in her role as the guards coach, was directly responsible for developing three All-Americans and two Frances Naismith Pomeroy Award winners for the nation's top player 5-8 or under, including Niele Ivey and Megan Duffy.
 Washington also directed Alicia Ratay, who is the NCAA's career three-point field goal percentage leader.

 Washington was a four-year starting point guard for Notre Dame under McGraw and was the team captain on Notre Dame's first-ever NCAA Tournament team.
 She was a two-time All-Midwestern Collegiate Conference (MCC) selection and led Notre Dame to three MCC Tournament titles.
 Washington led the team in steals in each of her four seasons and was tops on the squad in assists three times.
-Washington is first on UND's all-time steals per game list (2.7), second in career steals (307), fifth in assists (554), 10th in three-pointers made (82) and 10th in minutes per game (27.6).
+Washington is first on UND's all-time steals per game list (2.7), third in career steals (307), sixth in assists (554).

 Utilizing her law degree, Washington was a central figure in helping create the WNBA Players Association (WNBPA), serving as the founding president of the WNBPA from 1999 until 2001.
 She also served as the Executive Vice President of the WNBPA from 2001 until her retirement in 2003.
 Washington led negotiations for the association's first collective bargaining agreement as the association's president, and as the executive vice president was a mainstay in the negotiations for the league's second collective bargaining agreement, which brought about the first free agency system in women's professional sports.

-Washington is currently serving on the 29-member WBCA Board of Directors, where she is the Treasurer of the Executive Committee.
+Washington is currently serving on the 29-member WBCA Board of Directors, where she is the Vice President/President-Elect of the Executive Committee after a three-year stint as Treasurer.
 Washington is also a member of the Kay Yow Cancer Fund Board of Directors and the NCAA Women's Basketball Issues Committee.

 A standout at Central High School in Flint, Mich., Washington was inducted into the Greater Flint Area Sports Hall of Fame in December 2009.